breard-r/acmed/README.md

 ### Is it suitable for beginners?

 It depends on your definition of a beginner.
-This software is intended to be used by system administrator with a certain knowledge of their environment.
+This software is intended to be used by system administrators with a certain knowledge of their environment.
 Furthermore, it is also expected to know the bases of the ACME protocol.
 Let's Encrypt wrote a nice article about [how it works](https://letsencrypt.org/how-it-works/).

 ### It doesn't work!